 Application specific criteria may be derived from operational and engineering analyses on the equipment or subsystem being procured for use in specific environments.
-When analyses reveal that a requirement in this standard is not appropriate or adequate for that procurement, the requirement should be tailored and incorporated into the appropriate documentation.
+When analyses reveal that a requirement in this standard is not appropriate or adequate for that procurement, the requirement should be tailored and incorporated into the appropriate documentation, prior to contract award or through contractual modification early in the developmental phase.
 The appendix of this standard provides guidance for tailoring.